How to Do Swimming Pool Repair: Comprehensive Guide

 • Mix the repair material according to the manufacturer’s instructions.

-• Allow the repair to cure for the recommended time, which can vary depending on the material used.
+• Allow the repair to cure for the recommended time, which may vary based on the material.

 5. Finish and Seal the Repair:

-• Once the repair material has cured, sand the surface to ensure it is smooth and level with the surrounding area.
+• Once cured, sand the surface to create a smooth finish that blends with the surrounding area.

-• If necessary, apply a waterproof sealant to protect the repair and prevent future water intrusion.
+• If needed, apply a waterproof sealant to protect the repair from future water intrusion.

 6. Refill and Test the Pool: